“I’m taking my talents, and I’m going to South Beach to play with the Miami Heat.”

 And to be very honest, many of those words resonate with me when it comes to LeBron James and his decision to go to Miami.
 He definitely crushed a city that he led on for seven years before leaving them at the alter – on national television.
 He also handled his departure very poorly.
 While Gilbert’s open letter was very disingenuous, he, and the organization deserved at least a call to make them aware of where he was headed.
 As for being a quitter and a follower, James has earned the right to make the decision that is best for him and his family.

-With that said, the word that best describes my feelings on “The Decision” is disappointment.
+With that said, the word that best describes my feelings on “The Decision” is a disappointment.
 Disappointment in the way he has morphed into this ego-driven maniac that needs a grand spectacle of his “Decision”.
-A “Decision” that his now fellow teammates also made the day before without a one hour special that included more structure and production, more scripted questions and answers, and more fluff than an episode of Monday Night Raw.
+A “Decision” that his now fellow teammates also made the day before without a one-hour special that included more structure and production, more scripted questions and answers, and more fluff than an episode of Monday Night Raw.
 Yes, I went there.

 This hoopla and “joining forces” idea has been in the works since Beijing.
 Bosh let it slip in their “Welcoming Party” (More on that later), and anyone else who doesn’t think so, enjoys being played for a fool.

-However, the biggest disappointment of it all is James’ sudden loss for competing.
+However, the biggest disappointment of it all is James’ sudden loss of competing.
 I understand Dwyane Wade and Chris Bosh are his good friends.
 I also understand that most superstars that win championships are filled with talent around them.
 Yet, Jordan, Barkley, Ewing, Malone, Stockton, and the majority of the members on the 1992 dream team were close friends, yet, beating each other was just as important to them.

 But James is attempting to lead us to believe that it’s not him latching his wagon to someone else’s ride (Wade), but one of giving himself the best chance to win.